Lester hit hard again as Cubs lose 10-6 to Padres

 Lester was tagged for five runs and eight hits in five innings.
 The All-Star left-hander was 10-2 with a 2.18 ERA after beating the Dodgers on June 26, but has a 6.81 ERA in seven starts since that win in Los Angeles.

+“I can’t tell you from the view behind the plate or from center field, but stuff kept getting better in the game,” Cubs manager Joe Maddon said.
+“That’s what I saw.”

 One of the biggest problems for Lester has been the long ball, and it hurt him again on Sunday.
-Freddy Galvis golfed a leadoff drive just over the wall in left in the second, and Franmil Reyes opened the fourth with a massive shot to center that traveled an estimated 477 feet.
+Freddy Galvis golfed a leadoff drive just over the wall in left in the second, and Franmil Reyes opened the fourth with a massive shot to center that traveled an estimated 477 feet for baseball’s fifth-longest homer this season, according to Statcast.

+Asked about his health at this point in the season compared to past years, Lester said: “Every year is different.
+I’m here.
+I’ll take the ball in five days.”

 San Diego also got a two-run triple from Eric Hosmer with two outs in the second.
-Joey Lucchesi struck out nine in 5 2/3 innings after his start was pushed back a day due to an illness.
+Joey Lucchesi struck out nine in 5 2/3 innings after his start was pushed back a day due to a bout with food poisoning.

+“The main thing we can’t lose focus on is understanding how hard the process is,” Hosmer said.
+“We’re going to learn from failure.
+As long as we’re gaining ground and moving forward, we’ll be all right.
+And we definitely did that in this series.”

 Javier Baez hit his career-best 24th homer and an RBI double for Chicago, which won five of seven in the season series against San Diego.
-Ben Zobrist added two hits after beginning the game on the bench, including his eighth homer in the ninth.
+Ben Zobrist added two hits after beginning the game on the bench, including his eighth homer.

-The Cubs trailed 5-1 before pushing across two runs in the fifth and seventh.
-Albert Almora Jr. singled in Zobrist in the seventh.
-After Baez struck out, Rizzo drove in Ian Happ with a perfectly placed blooper into left field.
+Rizzo came up again with a runner on first in the ninth and struck out looking on a pitch that appeared to be outside , ending the game.
+Rizzo then had a long conversation with plate umpire Angel Hernandez before leaving the field.

+“I feel like I have a great working relationship with pretty much the whole league,” Rizzo said.
+“But with that being said, that call was unacceptable.
+Angel told me to look at it, I looked at it, and he was wrong. ...
+Things like that can’t happen, and it happened all game.”

 COMING AND GOING